Overview

 • your symptoms get worse

-The eye casualty department (rapid access clinic) at St Thomas’ Hospital is open Monday to Friday, 9am to 4.30pm.
-Outside these hours there is an on-call eye doctor in the main emergency department (A&E) at St Thomas’ Hospital.
-You can also see your GP.
+The eye casualty department (rapid access clinic) at St Thomas’ Hospital is open from Monday to Friday, 8:30am to 4pm.
+Outside these hours, there is an on-call eye doctor in the main emergency department (A&E) at St Thomas’ Hospital.
+You can also see a GP.

 Do you have any comments or concerns about your care?